oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**All of the above.**

-- Application Builder allows which of the following data sources when creating a form
+- Application Builder allows which of the following data sources when creating a form.

 	**All of the above**
 ## Section 5